Wolkenfrei

 Wolkenfrei (English: "Cloudless") is a German schlager band from Aspach.
 Founded in 1999 under the name Marc-Fischer-Band, which remained in use until 2011, it consisted solely of lead singer Vanessa Mai from 2015 on.
 In 2016, Mai abandoned the name Wolkenfrei to launch a solo career under her own name.
-Wolkenfrei has been revived in around late 2022, while the first song of the new revived Wolkenfrei, "Uns gehört die Welt", was released in Early 2023.
-The first Album of the revived Wolkenfrei will be "Hotel Tropicana" to be released in 2023.
+Wolkenfrei was revived in late 2022, while the first song of the new revived Wolkenfrei, "Uns gehört die Welt", was released in early 2023.
+The first album of the revived Wolkenfrei will be "Hotel Tropicana", to be released in 2023.

 History

 1999–2012: Before Vanessa Mai

 In 1999, Marc Fischer and Stefan Kinski met during a ski trip.
 Both had had previous experiences as musicians: Fischer with schlager covers and an Elvis show, Kinski with rock and jazz.
 They founded the Marc-Fischer-Band with singer Heike Wanner and completed several concerts in the following years.
 In 2011, the band was renamed to Wolkenfrei (English: "Cloudless").
 In the summer of 2012, Wanner left the band for health reasons.
 While attending a concert of her father's band Musik-Express at the Sonnenhof in Aspach, Vanessa Mai was enlisted as a singer by Fischer.